 TOD-UC TOD-NC TOD-CC TOD-TR

-Main Street stepbac line.
-Su above 65' r k, of 10' fror uch stepbac und story, ar 4th n the buildir ≰shall occu ng facade ur above
+Main Street Height above 65' requires a minimum standack of 10' from the building facade line.
+Such standack shall occur above the ground story, and no higher than the 4th story.

-A Required Stepback 4+ Lane Ave/Blvd N/A
+4+ Lane Ave/Blvd N/A

-A Other - Primary N/A N/A
+A Required Stepback Other - Primary N/A N/A

 Other - N/A

 Limited Access N/A

-B Permitted Corner Tower Element - Corner Lots Only ma: frontage stepba ited in width ximum 25% e.
-May exce ack is requi exceed the of the buil eed height a red, but ma ding at which ay in no
+B ed Corner Tower nt-Corner Lots Only ited in width ximum 25% e.
+May exce ack is requi of the buil ed height a red, but ma ding at which ay in no

 - \ The required stepback applies to each facade located along a frontage type.
 Where more than one frontage is present, the requirement for such frontage applies to that facade.
-The following are exempt from stepback requirements: 1) stepback requirements do not apply to side or rear facades; and 2) any facades located along a frontage, where the lot width of such frontage is 50' or less in length, are exempt from stepback requirements; and 2) any building or portion of a building located at least 50' behind the setback line. - \\ Height above 120' requires a minimum stepback of 10' from the building façade line.
-Such stepback shall occur above the ground story, and no higher than the 6th story. - \\\ For a building line that is 100' or less in length along the frontage, a material change and/or architectural change, with a corresponding change in wall plan of at least 12" is allowed as an alternative to the required stepback.
-The material and/or architectural change shall occur above the ground story and no higher than the 6th story. - 14.
+The following are exempt from stepback requirements: 1) stepback requirements do not apply to side or rear facades; and 2) any facades located along a frontage, where the lot width of such frontage is 50' or less; in length, are exempt from stepback requirements and 2) any building or portion of a building located at least 50' behind the setback line. - \\ Height above 120' requires a minimum stepback of 10' from the building façade line.
+Such stepback shall occur above the ground story, and no higher than the 6th story. - \\\ For a building line that is 100' or less in length along the frontage, a material change and/or architectural change, with a corresponding change in wall plane of at least 12" is allowed as an alternative to the required stepback.
+The material and/or architectural change shall occur above the ground story and no higher than the 6th story. - 15.
 Amend Section 15.2.1, "Building Articulation", the Building Articulation Table, subsection E, "Ground Floor Transparency Area (Measured 3' to 10' From Grade)" to clarify the title by adding the term "Finished".
 The revised subsection E title shall read as follows:

-Ground Floor Transparency Area (Measured 3' to 10' From Finished Grade) Main Street 60% Min./Resi idential: 25% 6 Min. ре 4+ Lane Ave/Blvd 60% Min./Residential: 25% Min.
+Ground Floor Transparency Area (Measured 3' to 10' From Finished Grade) Main Street 60% Min./Resi idential: 25% 6 Min. Ъе 4+ Lane Ave/Blvd 60% Min./Residential: 25% Min.
 Residential: 6 Min.
-B Ave/Blvd 25% Min.
-20 Other - 60% Min./Residential: 25% Min.
-Other - 50% Min./ 40% Min. : 25% Min.
-40% Min./ Residential: 20% Min.
+B Frontage Type Other - Primary 60% Min./Residential 60% Min./Residential: 25% Min.
 Fron Other - Secondary 50% Min./ Residential: 25% Min.
 Residential: 6 Min.
 Limited Access N I/A